Giant Claw

-Keith Rankin is an American electronic musician who records under the alias Giant Claw, a largely vaporwave and psychedelic music project.
-He is also known for the vaporwave project Death's Dynamic Shroud, which he joined in 2014.
+Keith Rankin is an American electronic musician and visual artist who records under the alias Giant Claw, a largely vaporwave and psychedelic music project.
+He is known for the vaporwave project Death's Dynamic Shroud, which he joined in 2014.

 AllMusic biographer Paul Simpson describes Rankin's music as Giant Claw as ranging "from dense sound collages and synth freak-outs to mutated prog rock and psychedelia to footwork and vaporwave".

+Rankin has also made several album artworks, such as Kenny Beats and Rico Nasty's Anger Management and Kerwin Frost's Apple Music radio show.

+History

 In 2010, the year Giant Claw debuted, Rankin launched the label Orange Milk with his friend Seth Graham, aiming to release records by underground American musicians.
-The artwork for all of the label's releases have been designed by Rankin himself.
+The artwork for all the label's releases have been designed by Rankin himself.
 Fact Magazine have ranked the label as one of the 10 best of both 2013 and 2016.

+Reception

 The 2014 album Dark Web was praised by Stereogum for its deconstructed sound collage style, combining dub music and beat-driven styles.
 Other works have similarly been praised.

+In 2021, Rankin released his first solo mixtape for 'Death's Dynamic Shroud' called, 'Faith In Persona'.
+Upon release, it was critically acclaimed by Anthony Fantano who praised his production.